benkoo/UserKBDeployment/README.md

 Your system must have Docker installed.
 [Docker Installation] If your host machine is running Ubuntu, just go to the next step, the "./up.sh" script will install Docker software for you.

-## Create a 'Workspace' Folder
-??On your Desktop or in Documents create a folder called Workespace.
-This is were we will download the files for your data service.??

 ## Grab code from Git, and Execute the installation activities
 After Git has been installed on your local system, please go to a command line interface (CLI), and use Git to download the this project to a local working directory.